The intelligent content supply chain

 This is not static segmentation.
 It is a real-time persona model.

+The NBC engine intersects the content graph with the HCP digital twin.
 Using reinforcement learning, the system optimizes asset selection, channel, and timing based on reward functions tied to commercial outcomes, such as prescription lift and journey progression, rather than vanity engagement metrics.

 The engine selects only from: